sematext/docs/docs/integration/jenkins.md

 ## Jenkins Alerts

 As soon as you create a Jenkins App, you will receive a set of default [alert rules](https://sematext.com/docs/guide/alerts-guide/).
-These pre-configured rules will notify you of important events that may require your attention, as shown below.
+These pre-configured rules will [notify](https://sematext.com/docs/alerts/alert-notifications/) you of important events that may require your attention, as shown below.

 ### Health check score anomaly

 This alert rule continuously monitors the health check score (the ratio of successful health checks to total health checks) of Jenkins instances using [anomaly detection](https://sematext.com/docs/alerts/#alert-types).
-When anomalies are detected, it triggers warnings (WARN priority) and sends you a [notification](https://sematext.com/docs/alerts/alert-notifications/).
+When anomalies are detected, it triggers warnings (WARN priority).

 Let's say you have a Jenkins server that typically has a health check score of around 0.9, indicating a healthy system.
 However, due to a sudden increase in system load or a misconfiguration, the health check score drops significantly to 0.5 within a short period.
-Upon detecting the anomaly (in this case, a sudden drop in the health check score), the alert rule triggers a warning and sends notifications to the designated recipients.
+Upon detecting the anomaly (in this case, a sudden drop in the health check score), the alert rule triggers a warning.

 #### Actions to take

-- You can examine [system metrics](https://sematext.com/docs/monitoring/infrastructure/) such as CPU usage, memory, disk I/O, and network traffic to identify any spikes that may have contributed to the drop in the health check score
+- You can examine [system metrics](https://sematext.com/docs/monitoring/infrastructure/) such as CPU usage, memory, disk I/O, and network traffic to find any spikes that may have contributed to the drop in the health check score
 - Review Jenkins logs (system log, build logs, and any plugin-specific logs) to get insights into any errors or warnings in the Jenkins environment
 - Review recent changes to Jenkins configuration, including plugin updates, job configurations, and system settings